-FUE Hair Transplant - Direct Hair Implantation
+FUE Hair Transplant - Glasgow

 Hair restoration has come a long way since the days of invasive hair transplants that left severe scarring and doll-like circular hair plugs.
-With new technology, good hair transplants are no longer noticeable and achieve much better results.
+With new technology, such as the follicular hair transplant method, good hair transplants are no longer noticeable and achieve much better results.

 In the past, groups of up to 50 to 100 hairs were removed from a donor strip and placed together in the thinning areas.
 This left a spotty appearance of areas of hair and no hair along the scalp.
 To put it bluntly, those with a keen eye could tell instantly that a hair transplant had occurred, and it wasn’t a good one.
 Plus, the scarring was often quite evident.